veereshkatageri/doc-as-code/user_guide/source/user_guide/git_changelog.rst

 Git changelog
 +++++++++++++

-This page is intended to show how git changelog can be included to doc as code.
+This page is intended to show how git changelog can be included to doc-as-code.

 .. contents:: Table of contents
     :local: